 Add the fence.

-I added the stakes for the fence and then opened it up and worked my way around the garden.
-I wanted to have the front middle open to get to the plants, so I overlapped a piece of fencing there so I can access it easily.
+I added the stakes for the fence then opened it up and worked my way around the garden.
+I wanted to have the front middle open to get to the plants, so I overlapped a piece of fencing there so I could access it easily.

 The Big Reveal!!!

 I decided to stain the top pieces of wood to protect them.
 I used about ¾ of the can of Gardener’s Exterior Wood Stain 1 Quart.
-This stain is garden and pet-safe.
-Below are the before and after stain raised bed.
-Doesn't it look amazing!
+This stain is garden and pet-safe .
+Below are the before and after stain-raised beds.
+Doesn't it look amazing?
 It really softens the garden and wood.

 Here are other views of the stained raised bed garden.

 At no additional cost to you, if you click through and buy something on Amazon, I will receive a small commission.
 Happy Shopping!